athankefalas/Stitcher/README.md

 The name initializers and the the `named` dependency modifiers also have overloads that can be used with types that conform to either `RawRepresentable` or `CustomStringConvertible` in order to avoid using raw string values directly.
-In cases where the dependency must be located by name, but the name representing type is not easily covnertible to string, associated values may be used instead which require that the representation type conforms to `Hashable`.
+In cases where the dependency must be located by name, but the name representing type is not easily convertible to a string, associated values may be used instead which require that the representation type conforms to `Hashable`.

 ##### Register Dependencies By Type